Amidst the warm weather this week, the New York City area will be blasted by rain, thunderstorms and gusty winds.

 Temperatures will stay above freezing through Saturday night, so the risk of black ice has diminished for the time being.

 Fog may slow travel Friday morning.

 The system may be potent enough to bring gusts to 60 mph.
-Such winds can down tree limbs, cause sporadic power outages and difficulties on area bridges.
+Such winds can down tree limbs and cause sporadic power outages and difficulties on area bridges.

-In addition to the risk of airborne trash cans and other debris, motorists and pedestrians should be on the lookout for street, highway and poor drainage area flooding.
+In addition to the risk of airborne trash cans and other debris, motorists and pedestrians should be on the lookout for street, highway and poor drainage area flooding, along with potholes.

 AccuWeather.com meteorologists will be monitoring the track and strength of multiple storms with the chance of snow for next week.

 Tune in to AccuWeather Live Mornings every weekday at 8 a.m. and noon EST. We will be talking about the warmup and severe weather on Friday.